U.S. flag

 • Never tell the child to ignore the bullying.

 • Do not blame the child for being bullied.
-Even if he or she provoked the bullying, no one deserves to be bullied.
+Regardless of the situation, bullying is never acceptable.

-• Do not tell the child to physically fight back against the kid who is bullying.
+• Do not tell the child to physically fight back against the child who is bullying.
 It could get the child hurt, suspended, or expelled.

-• Parents should resist the urge to contact the other parents involved.
+Parents and caregivers should resist the urge to contact the other parents and caregivers involved.
 It may make matters worse.
-School or other officials can act as mediators between parents.
+School or other officials can act as mediators between parents and caregivers.

 Address Bullying Behavior

-Parents, school staff, and organizations all have a role to play.
+Parents, caregivers, school staff, organizations, and communities all have a role to play.

-Make sure the child knows what the problem behavior is.
-Young people who bully must learn their behavior is wrong and harms others.
+Make sure the child who is exhibiting bullying behaviors understands what the problem behavior is.
+Young people who bully must learn their behavior is harmful to others.

-Show kids that bullying is taken seriously.
+Show children that bullying is taken seriously.
 Calmly tell the child that bullying will not be tolerated.
 Model respectful behavior when addressing the problem.

-Work with the child to understand some of the reasons he or she bullied.
+Work with the child to support them to help address the bullying behavior.
 For example:

-• Other times kids act out because something else—issues at home, abuse, stress—is going on in their lives.
-They also may have been bullied.
-These kids may be in need of additional support, such as mental health services.
+• Children who bully may have been bullied themselves.
+These children may be in need of additional support, such as mental health services.

-Use consequences to teach.
-Consequences that involve learning or building empathy can help prevent future bullying.
-School staff should remember to follow the guidelines in their student code of conduct and other policies in developing consequences and assigning discipline.
+Use responses that teach.
+Approaches that promote learning or help build empathy can reduce future bullying.
+School staff should remember to follow the guidelines in their student code of conduct and other policies when determining appropriate actions and assigning discipline.
 For example, the child who bullied can:

 • Lead a class discussion about how to be a good friend.